For the latest post on DAY 4 (21st June 2007) of the current Trial

 SHAH ALAM, Dec 14 (Bernama) -- A lawyer holding a watching brief for the family of murdered Mongolian model Altantuya Shaariibuu, was surprised with the High Court decision to extend bail on political analyst Abdul Razak Abdullah Baginda.
 "Usually in the Mongolian court, cases similar to this are not bailable," Bayar Budragchaa told reporters Thursday.
 He, however, believed that the court had grounds for it.
 The High Court here extended the bond on Abdul Razak, 46, but imposed a new condition that he must deposit RM1 million or securities of the same value.
 Abdul Razak is charged with abetting Chief Inspector Azilah Hadri, 30, and Corporal Sirul Azhar Umar, 35, in the murder of Altantuya in Puncak Alam.
 He is alleged to have committed the offence at Bangunan Getah Asli in Jalan Ampang between 9.54am and 11.05am on Oct 18.
 On Nov 23, the Kuala Lumpur High Court allowed Abdul Razak to be released on a RM1 million bond with two sureties without security.

-priority of Altantuya's family now was to recover the woman's bone fragments which were still kept by the police.
+Budragchaa said the priority of Altantuya's family now was to recover the woman's bone fragments which were still kept by the police.

 ABOVE: Lawyer Karpal Singh arriving in a wheel chair to "see through the return of the bone fragments"